ajosyulaa/Systems-for-Data-Science/project 2/README.md

 Wordcount is famously the “Hello, world!” of many data science platforms (e.g., MapReduce and Spark).
 This project is to implement a distributed, fault tolerant version of wordcount in Java.

 The distributed wordcount consists of a number of processes.
-All communication across processes will be via sockets.
+All communication across processes is via sockets.
 It uses a master-worker paradigm: there is one master and N workers.
 The master ensures that all N workers are up by pinging them periodically with a heartbeat message every 3 seconds.
 If a worker stops responding, then the master spawns another worker.
 (The fault-tolerance of the system shown by invoking kill to stop processes.)

 Workers repeatedly ask the master which file they should work on (until they learn there is no work left to do).
 They perform wordcount and output results to a file.
 When all input files have been processed, the master informs the workers that all work has concluded; upon receiving this message, the workers exit.
 The master then reads all of the files produced by the workers, combine the results, and output them.